 Crunchy, spicy, and oily, chile crisp can add life to nearly any dish.
 In this case, we’re firing up tender glass noodles and rich salmon filets with an ample amount of chile crisp.
-We found this guide helpful when looking for the right chile crisp; some lean more oily whereas others are crispier.
+We found this guide helpful when looking for the right chile crisp; some are oilier whereas others are crispier.
 A side of fresh cucumber balances out the heat for some cooling relief.
-If you have trouble finding glass noodles (also known as mung bean noodles), substitute with 1 cup jasmine rice and increase starch cooking time to 15 minutes.

 Salmon with Chile Crisp

 - 4 oz glass or mung bean noodles